Karthik-1221/DMVC-Framework-Notes/README.md

 ### Controllers

-Controllers receive HTTP requests, run logic, and return data or rendered views.
-They are the main entry points for routes in a DMVC app.[2]
+Controllers process HTTP requests and return data or rendered responses.
+They are central to defining API behavior in DMVCFramework.[2]

 ```pascal
 [MVCPath('/api/users')]